 “Being vigilant” is in the present tense placing added emphasis upon the need to continue in a state of alertness.

 1 Thess.
-5:10 uses “vigilant” in contrast to sleep.
-In this passage, it has the meaning of vigilance and expectancy as contrasted with carelessness.
-All believers will live together with Christ from the time of the rapture (chapter 4).
+5:10 uses “vigilant” in contrast to sleep; it has the meaning of vigilance and expectancy as contrasted with carelessness.
+All believers will live together with Christ from the time of the rapture forward (1 Th 4:13-18).
 All have spiritual life now though their spiritual condition may vary.
 Those who fail to watch will suffer loss (1 Cor.
 3:15; 9:27; 2 Cor.
-5:10) but the Apostle does not deal with that aspect of the subject in 1 Thessalonians 4.
+5:10), but the Apostle does not deal with that aspect of the subject in 1 Thessalonians 4.
 What he does make clear is that the rapture of believers will depend solely on the death of Christ, not upon their spiritual condition.
-The rapture is not a matter of reward, but of salvation.
+The rapture is not a matter of reward but of salvation.
 God will reward believers after the rapture.

 When the enemies of Nehemiah tried to stop him from rebuilding the walls of Jerusalem, he did not throw in the towel.
 He commanded his people to watch and pray (Neh.
 4:9).
 We need to guard against anything that might weaken our effectiveness in prayer.
 Apathy, negligence, or unbelief can detract from our prayer life.

 God wants us to keep awake to the importance of prayer.

 God expects 1) perseverance and 2) alertness in prayer.
 Three apostles fell asleep during a prayer meeting in the garden of Gethsemane (Mt.
 26:41-43).
 Jesus told them to “watch and “pray.”
 They did neither.

 How would you describe your prayer life?
 Vibrant, dynamic, wide-awake?
 Do you watch to confess your sins regularly?
 Is prayer nothing but an empty form to you?
 Beware of thoughts that might distract us from prayer.